lab11/lab11-ec2-deployer/README.md

     }
 ```

-# 3. Run the Helper Script
+# 3. Run the Script

 Run `python ec2_instances.py create` to create the AWS resources.
 If you forget the IP addresses, running `python ec2_instances.py create` will fetch the latest state of the infrastructure and list them for you again.